grafana/metrictank/devdocs/expr.md

 The mechanics here are:
 * we set PNGroup to 0 by default on the context, which gets inherited down the tree
 * as we traverse down tree: transparant aggregations set PNGroups to the pointer value of that function, to uniquely identify any further data requests that will be fed into the same transparant aggregation.
 * as we traverse down, any opaque aggregation functions and IA-functions reset PNGroup back to 0.
+Note that currently all known IA functions are also GR functions and vice versa.
+Meaning, as we pass functions like smartSummarize which should undo MDP-optimization, they also undo pre-normalization.

 ## Management of point slices